 - Develop full year plan for scheduled health activities including accommodated mandated reporting.

-- Possession of a current license/certification to practice professional nursing in Greece
+- Possession of a current license / certification to practice professional nursing

 - Three years experience as a professional nurse

 - A baccalaureate degree or an equivalent degree.
 The degree can be in nursing or a related field